 Sellwood-Moreland St. Patrick’s Day Parade & Festival

-Originally for the school and parish of St. Agatha, this annual event now includes the whole community.
-The 5k fun run is followed by a neighborhood parade, led by the Sellwood Middle School Marching Band.
-Expect a sea of green-clad children and grownups winding through the streets, many with decorated bikes, strollers and wagons.
+For 100 years the school and parish of St. Agatha has resided in the Sellwoord-Moreland community.
+This annual spring event includes a 5k fun run followed by a neighborhood parade that are both open to the entire community.
+Decorated bikes, strollers and wagons can be seen winding through the streets in a festive parade led by the Sellwood Middle School Marching Band.
 After the parade, head to St. Agatha for a festival of live music, Irish dancing, a kid’s carnival and hearty Irish fare.

 11 a.m. (run); noon (parade)

 St. Agatha Catholic School